spotinst/help/src/docs/cloud-analyzer/getting-started/connect-master-payer-account-first-registration.md

 6. Return to your account in the Spot Console and paste the name of the S3 bucket where the hourly cost and usage reports are stored.

+> **Note**: An administrator of your account or your organization may have restricted your user's right to define the CUR, and this should be addressed with the administrator.
+For example, if you see errors stating that you cannot perform the 'putReportDefinition' operation, you will need to address this with your administrator.

 ## Step 5

 1. Open the linked Cloudformation Template and create the required IAM Role and Policy.